OpenAstronomy/python-3-for-scientists/index.rst

 We welcome contributions to these pages, whether fixes to the existing content, or new content!
 You can open issues and pull requests at our `GitHub repository
 <https://github.com/OpenAstronomy/python-3-for-scientists>`_.
 Please note that
-our aim is to deliberately avoid making any negative comments about Python 2 or Python 2 users, and instead focus on the benefits of updating to Python 3.
+our aim is to deliberately avoid making any negative comments about Python 2, and instead focus on the benefits of updating to Python 3.